 Programming bootcamps have quickly become a hot topic in the tech community.
 According to Course Report, the coding bootcamp market has grown an astonishing 88% in the US and Canada since 2013.
-As former bootcamp attendees, we were interested in looking at the 2017 Annual Stack Overflow Developer Survey data to see if there were any interesting findings.
-To our surprise, developers who attended bootcamps were not that different from the developer population at large.
+As former bootcamp attendees, we were interested in looking at the 2017 Annual Stack Overflow Developer Survey data to see if there were any interesting findings about hiring coding academy graduates.
+To our surprise, coding academy graduates were not that different from the developer population at large.

 In the Stack Overflow survey, 2,648 professional developers in the US shared their salaries and indicated whether or not they went to a bootcamp.
 Bootcamp graduates accounted for 11% of these developers.
 Digging into the data revealed that the median salary of developers who attended a bootcamp exactly matched the median salary of the US developer population at large who took the survey ($95,000).
 Further statistical modeling showed that attending a bootcamp does not have a significant effect on salary.
 This suggests that companies at large hire and compensate new developers based on their own merits and the knowledge and skills that they can bring to the team, rather than purely based on their educational background.
 This is consistent with our own experience here at Stack Overflow, where though we attended a bootcamp, we were evaluated and compensated based on the same rubric and scale as other developers.

-Another surprising finding was that more developers who attended bootcamps had an undergraduate degree in Computer Science or a related field than one would expect.
+Another surprising finding was that more coding academy graduates had an undergraduate degree in Computer Science or a related field than one would expect.
 Just under 55% of developers in the US who participated in the survey and reported their major had a degree in computer science or a related field, whereas for bootcamp graduates, the figure was around 36%.
 Although bootcamps are commonly marketed as a vehicle to change careers, (that was certainly our case), the survey data suggests that a fair amount of developers may have attended a bootcamp to upgrade their skills or learn some of the newer, in-demand technologies and workflow methodologies that bootcamps tend to teach.

 Bootcampers on average display a higher level of career satisfaction relative to the total population of developers.
 The average career satisfaction ranking among all professional developer survey respondents was 7.6, while the subset of those who had a bootcamp education averaged slightly higher at 7.8.